 The Best Ways To Remove Moss On Roof:

 Doesn’t it appear a bit dreamy, a rustic and cozy layer of green on your rooftop?
 Well, even if it did, it is extremely bad for your roof.
 Moss is known to flourish in a shady and damp environment, you might have seen them grow on the northern side of your rooftop.
 This area receives the least amount of sunlight.
 Moss is the reason behind the degradation and decay of roofs.
 Moreover, if you are on the roof for inspection or fixing it and if the roof is filled with moss then this becomes risky for you.
 Cause moss makes the roofs slippery and walking on the roof without slipping becomes a challenge.
 So let us teach you how to make homemade moss killer for roofs in an easy way.

 Removing Moss From Rooftops

-You might feel tensed about the current ‘mossy’ situation of your roof, but we assure you the task of cleaning moss is really simple.
+You might feel tensed about the current ‘mossy’ situation on your roof, but we assure you the task of cleaning moss is really simple.
 You’ll require the following 9 things to get the job done:

 - Extension ladder adder